-Soon as I jump from my air mattress, yep I sleep on the floor, I give myself a little pumping up by doing 10-15 jumping jacks and 10 squats.
+Soon as I jump from my, I give myself a little pumping up by doing 10-15 jumping jacks and 10 squats.
 Yes I know, that’s barely two minutes of exercise but because I am merely 99 lbs I feel like medium to intense physical workouts will not be good for me, especially I have a limit on my food intake and I cannot go beyond that.
-I don’t want to loose a few extra pounds, nope.
+I don’t want to lose a few extra pounds, nope.

 That aside, even a little exercise in the morning brings me positive vibes and supplies me a bit of motivation to go through another day in this time of quarantine.

 I don’t meditate really, I have done it a few times in the past but now I just don’t.
 However, I found something that gives me a similar effect to meditation.

 Last week I decided to reconnect with an old hobby, crocheting and pulled out craft materials from my stack of boxes.
 The purpose was just to get busy with a little something to get my mind off things that are happening now but as I progress into my project, I realized my thoughts are getting calmer, my breathing is relaxing, and I am beginning to just focus on the texture of my yarn and the tension of my stitches.

 It made me feel relaxed and at ease and yes, for a little time I forgot about the things that I am being anxious about.

 3. Cook a Dish

 I am not a good cook, and I would like to be the first one to tell you that before you learn it from anyone else.
 However, whenever I feel like cooking a little something, getting on with it relaxes me just like how crochet alleviates my anxiety.
 I find it distracting but in a positive way like it takes my mind off negative thoughts.
 Maybe because food always brings a pinch of happiness to everyone?